 The history of the breed

-Improvement of the weapon in 19th century enabled hunting from longer distance and on the more difficult ground what led to increase in the number of downed fowls.
+Improvement of the weapon in the 19th century enabled hunting from a long distance and on the more difficult ground what led to increasing in the number of downed fowls.
 As a result, more dogs were needed to help and as setters did not manage to do this, a new breed started to develop.

 The original cross was made between now extinct Tweed Water Spaniel breed female called Belle and yellow retriever called Nous.
-Four pups that were born constituted a basis of a new breeding program.
+Four pups that were born constituted the basis of a new breeding program.
 They were crossbred with Irish Setter, the sandy-colored Bloodhound, St John’s water dog from Newfoundland and two black retrievers with a wavy coat.
-The inbreeding was practiced as well.
+Inbreeding was practiced as well.

 Golden Retrievers are big, have a strong body and a thick, waterproof, wavy coat.
 The breed got very popular and spread around the world, therefore there are some differences in appearance between the dogs, depending on what part of the world they come from.
 What they have in common is that they are all very intelligent, friendly and loyal.
 Moreover, all the blond representatives of the breed are prone to similar health problems.